Visit Kyoto: Travel itinerary and day trips

 The temple lasted for hundreds of years, painted in gold leaf which chipped and faded over time.
 In 1950, a novice monk accidentally burned down the pavilion and the current version is a rebuilt Kinkakuji, freshly golden and still shimmering bright to this day.

-Kinkakuji Temple of the Golden Pavilion on a visit kyoto
+Kinkakuji Temple of the Golden Pavilion

 Kinkakuji sits at the centre of a small pond and stands at three storeys tall.
 Surrounding the temple are hills which burn red in the autumn months, and the private land surrounding the temple is reminiscent of a traditional Japanese Zen garden, populated by maple and conifer trees.